fwiegerinck/nefit-easy-connector-service/README.md

 Connects Nefit Easy backend with different targets.
 Supported targets are:
 * MQTT - publication of metrics and update of state
-* InfluxDB - publish metrics to a time series database with different measurements for current and dialy usage.
+* InfluxDB2 - publish metrics to a time series database with different measurements for current and dialy usage.
 * File - publish a snapshot of the metrics to a file on the filesystem.

 The application is inspired by the [`nefit-easy-mqtt-bridge`](https://github.com/jgeraerts/nefit-easy-mqtt-bridge) and [`nefiteasy-influxdb`](https://github.com/TrafeX/nefiteasy-influxdb).